Reconfigurable Enhancement of Actuation Forces by Engineered Losses in non-Hermitian Metamaterials

-Unusual wave phenomena associated with phononic crystals and locally resonant metamaterials have been utilized for various engineering applications from tunable acoustic bandgaps \autocite{liu2000locally,hussein2014dynamics} to wave rectification \autocite{boechler2011bifurcation}, cloaking \autocite{zhang2011broadband}, and non-reciprocal and topological wave guides \autocite{cha2018experimental,nassar2017non}.
-On the other hand, the unveiled wealth of underlying mathematical structures of the non-Hermitian wave systems \autocite{bender2007making,kato2013perturbation} and their utilization in new technologies have flourished over the last few years.
-The non-Hermitian notions have influenced various areas of physics and engineering such as optics and photonics \autocite{el2018non,miri2019exceptional}, RF and microwaves \autocite{thomas2016giant,doppler2016dynamically,assawaworrarit2017robust}, optomechanics \autocite{xu2016topological}, acoustics \autocite{shi2016accessing,thevamaran2019asymmetric}, physics of cold atoms \autocite{peng2016anti}, magnonics \autocite{lee2015macroscopic,zhang2017observation}, and most recently elastodynamics \autocite{dominguez2020environmentally,fang2021universal,lustig2019anomalous,rosa2021exceptional,li2022experimental}.
+Unusual wave phenomena associated with phononic crystals and locally resonant metamaterials have been utilized for various engineering applications from tunable acoustic bandgaps \cite{liu2000locally,hussein2014dynamics} to wave rectification \cite{boechler2011bifurcation}, cloaking \cite{zhang2011broadband}, and non-reciprocal and topological wave guides \cite{cha2018experimental,nassar2017non}.
+On the other hand, the unveiled wealth of underlying mathematical structures of the non-Hermitian wave systems \cite{bender2007making,kato2013perturbation} and their utilization in new technologies have flourished over the last few years.
+The non-Hermitian notions have influenced various areas of physics and engineering such as optics and photonics \cite{el2018non,miri2019exceptional}, RF and microwaves \cite{thomas2016giant,doppler2016dynamically,assawaworrarit2017robust}, optomechanics \cite{xu2016topological}, acoustics \cite{shi2016accessing,thevamaran2019asymmetric}, physics of cold atoms \cite{peng2016anti}, magnonics \cite{lee2015macroscopic,zhang2017observation}, and most recently elastodynamics \cite{dominguez2020environmentally,fang2021universal,lustig2019anomalous,rosa2021exceptional,li2022experimental,fang2022emergence}.
 Consequently, new concepts have been developed and realized in these frameworks.
-Examples include a loss-induced transparency \autocite{guo2009observation}, unidirectional invisibility \autocite{lin2011unidirectional}, asymmetric transport with frequency purity \autocite{thevamaran2019asymmetric}, parity-time-symmetric lasers \autocite{hodaei2014parity,feng2014single}, hypersensitive sensors \autocite{hodaei2017enhanced,chen2017exceptional,lai2019observation,hokmabadi2019non,kononchuk2022enhanced}, etc. Many of these phenomena are reliant on the existence of EPDs.
+Examples include a loss-induced transparency \cite{guo2009observation}, unidirectional invisibility \cite{lin2011unidirectional}, asymmetric transport with frequency purity \cite{thevamaran2019asymmetric}, parity-time-symmetric lasers \cite{hodaei2014parity,feng2014single}, hypersensitive sensors \cite{hodaei2017enhanced,chen2017exceptional,lai2019observation,hokmabadi2019non,kononchuk2022enhanced}, etc. Many of these phenomena are reliant on the existence of EPDs.
 Their implementation requires judicious design of attenuation (and/or amplification) and impedance profiles that lead to enhanced wave-matter interactions.